com-480-data-visualization/datavis-project-2022-vizhunger/website/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory `website`, you can run:

+### `npm install`

+Installs all neccessary dependencies (if you haven't started the website previously).
+Please make sure to update your node and npm to the latest versions.
+My current node version is 18.1.0 and npm version is 8.8.0.

 ### `npm start`